-- The Code for Sustainable Homes has been withdrawn however the Council will continue to require new residential development to submit a sustainability statement demonstrating how the development mitigates against the causes of climate change and adapts to climate change. - The creation of 5 or more dwellings, or 500sq m or more of floorspace, from an existing building will need to be designed in line with BREEAM Domestic Refurbishment. - Development of 500sq m or more of non-residential floorspace will need to be designed in line with BREEAM. - 9.1 A way to ensure buildings are sustainable is to use a standardised environmental assessment tool to measure the overall performance of buildings against set criteria.
-Buildings that achieve high ratings use less energy, consume less water and have lower running costs than those designed to building regulations alone. - 9.2 Paragraph 13.8 of Core Strategy policy CS13 Tackling climate change through promoting higher environmental standards notes that BREEAM is a helpful assessment tool for general sustainability. - 9.3 This section explains: - When you need to carry out a BREEAM assessment, - Camden's arrangements following the Housing Standards Review. - The standards which need to be met for each type of development.
-These are more detailed targets for Energy, Water and Materials than those in the Development Policy DP22 Promoting sustainable design and construction. - The information required at each stage of the assessment.
+Arrangements following the Government's Housing Standards Review and withdrawal of the Code for Sustainable HomesThe creation of 5 or more dwellings from an existing building will need to be designed in line with BREEAM Domestic Refurbishment

+500sq m or more of non-residential floorspace will need to be designed in line with BREEAM

+- 9.1 A way to ensure buildings are sustainable is to use a standardised environmental assessment tool to measure the overall performance of buildings against set criteria.
+Buildings that achieve high ratings use less energy, consume less water and have lower running costs than those designed to building regulations alone. - 9.2 Paragraph 13.8 of Core Strategy policy CS13 Tackling climate change through promoting higher environmental standards notes that BREEAM is a helpful assessment tool for general sustainability. - 9.3 This section explains: - when you need to carry out a BREEAM assessment - arrangements following the Housing Standards ReviewThe standards which need to be met for each type of development.
+These are more detailed targets for Energy, Water and Materials than those in the Development Policy DP22 - Promoting sustainable design and construction. - The information required at each stage of the assessment